 When looking at a beautiful home, you might notice the big windows, stylish front door, or unique roof shape.
 But there’s one important detail that often gets missed: the roof cornice.
 This part, found where the roof meets the walls, may seem small, but it plays a big role in how a home looks and how it holds up over time.
-In 2025, whether you’re building, remodeling, or just want to learn more, knowing about roof cornices can help you make better choices for your home’s design and function.
+Whether you’re building, remodeling, or just want to learn more, knowing about roof cornices can help you make better choices for your home’s design and function.

 To help you out, this blog post will explain all you need to know about having a cornice on your roof.